dushyantyadav0303/Sip-Snack-Collection/README.md

 #### Leaf coaster: It is a leaf Shape coaster Which can look very nice plant on Table.

 ## why i made this?
 ### While watching movies.
-I always eat some snacks so I need a trip in which I put our snacks. and I needed a good looking coaster Why built this leaf coaster.
+I always eat some snacks so I need a tray in which I put my snacks. and I needed a good looking coaster Why built this leaf coaster.

 ## Repository Structure
 - `src/` - project sources